Skip to main content

 Daughter of Dust

-Daughter of Dust is a biographical book about Leila Aziz, a sudanese orphaned girl, raised among other children in her condition in the “Institute for the Protected”, in which, no one was really protected.
-As she grows, all Leila wants is to lead a normal life and to be respected by the world.
-Subjects like female mutilation, the punishment for having sex out of wedlock, among others, are exposed by the eyes of a child that oftentimes doesn't really understand what is happening.
-This story calls out against the way women are treated in Sudan.
-For that, Wallace refuses to write it in a overly sentimental way, she describes what's happening in a crude and direct way, that makes us shocked and angry.
-Any change in Leila's life is a new possibility and you will find yourself wishing for her to succeed and find a safer place.
-Along its pages, Leila fights for what she believes in, what she wants, and never lets her birth condition determine her whole life.
+Daughter of Dust is a biographical book about Leila Aziz, a Sudanese orphaned girl, raised among other children in her condition in the “Institute for the Protected”, in which no one was really protected.
+The Hard Truth Ignored by Many As she grows, Leila wants to lead a normal life and be respected by the world.
+Subjects like female mutilation and the punishment for having sex out of wedlock, among others, are exposed by the eyes of a child who oftentimes doesn't really understand what is happening.
+It hurts This story calls out against the way women are treated in Sudan.
+For that, Wallace refuses to write it overly sentimentally; she describes what's happening in a crude and direct way that makes us shocked and angry.
+Any change in Leila's life is a new possibility, and you will wish for her to succeed and find a safer place.
+Never Stop Fighting Along its pages, Leila fights for what she believes in and wants and never lets her birth condition dete...